Building a custom nf-core analysis pipeline#

 use

-waveprofile from nf-core template config (will deactivate any pre-built docker or singularity containers)
+waveprofile from nf-core template config (will deactivate any pre-built docker or singularity containers)allows also to specify a custom container registry, e.g.

 Define the report path#